 Virtual assistants are voice-controlled helpers, usually found in smart speakers.
-Examples of these include Google Home and Amazon's Alexa, which powers its Echo and Dot speakers, as well as the incoming Apple HomePod.
+Examples of these include Google Home and Amazon's Alexa, which powers its Echo and Dot speakers, as well as the Apple HomePod.

 Voice commands are used to prompt different activities, from delivering news reports and playing music, to setting timers and checking train times.
 As well as saving you time, they could also save you money by keeping your house energy efficient and secure, meaning fewer claims on your home insurance.